No Yeast Pizza Dough makes the best homemade pizza! Skip the delivery with this deliciously crispy thin crust pizza.

-This is my favorite homemade pizza crust because it is so easy and I have had great luck with it.
-I have made hundreds of cracker-like crusts looking for the perfect thin pizza crust and this is the recipe I keep coming back to.
+This is my favorite homemade pizza crust because it is so easy!
+This no-yeast pizza dough recipe was developed after making hundreds of cracker-like crusts looking for the perfect thin pizza crust.
+This one is definitely the crispy winner.

 This thin pizza crust dough is easy to work with.
 No kneading, no fooling around.
 It might even remind you of the pizza crusts out of the pizza kits.

-Same with the toppings.
-When using veggie toppings like onions and peppers, slice them thinly and place on a paper towel to absorb some of the moisture before using.
-This will prevent your pizza from being too wet.
+When using veggie toppings like onions and peppers, slice them thinly and place them on a paper towel to absorb some of the moisture before using.
+This will prevent your pizza from being too wet!

 Removing excess moisture from any toppings, besides the sauce, is the key to that smooth cheese topping you get from the delivery guy.